MicrosoftDocs/VBA-Docs/api/Visio.VisSaveAsWeb.UseSaveAsWebObjectModelVBExample.md

 5. Call the  **CreatePages** method to begin the Save as Web Page operation.

-The following procedure shows how to open a new Web page project, set selected properties, and create the webpage files.
+The following procedure shows how to open a new webpage project, set selected properties, and create the webpage files.